qhorn-dev/KHMH90/README.md

 nthreads = 8
 ```

-If `nthreads = 0`, OpenMP uses its default behavior.
-You can also still use the environment:
+If `nthreads = 0`, OpenMP uses its default behavior which is usueally set by the environment variable:

 ```bash
 export OMP_NUM_THREADS=8